-Reference Title of Training Opportunity Duty Station BE-2020-TEC-EPS Solar Radiation Storm Forecasting and Impact ESTEC
+Reference Title Duty Station BE-2021-TEC-EPS Solar Radiation Storm Forecasting and Impact ESTEC

-Overview of the unit's mission:
+Overview of the mission:

 ESA's Space Environments and Effects Section supports the development of ESA missions and programmes by investigating the space environments within which they will operate, assessing likely effects and defining mitigation methods.
-Environments addressed include: High-energy radiation from radiation belts, solar-particle events and cosmic rays; plasmas encountered in planetary magnetospheres, the solar wind and artificiallygenerated charges and fields on spacecraft; micro-meteoroids and non-trackable debris as well as planetary atmospheres.
+Environments addressed include: High-energy radiation from radiation belts, solar-particle events and cosmic rays; plasmas encountered in planetary magnetospheres, the solar wind and artificially-generated charges and fields on spacecraft; micro-meteoroids and non-trackable debris as well as planetary atmospheres.
 The Section also initiates and manages related technology R&D activities.
 See its web page (http://space-env.esa.int) for more details.